-Unit 1: Analysis
+Unit 1: Analysis of Essays and Speeches

 Students will practice the skill of close reading extensively throughout the semester.
-Every week, students will be responsible for reading the assigned nonfiction texts and analyzing the work in their reading journals.
-Class discussion will focus on analysis.
+Every week, students will be responsible for reading the assigned nonfiction texts from a variety of authors, primarily pulled from 50 Essays: An Anthology, and analyzing the work in class discussion, short writing tasks, and homework assignments.
 On a regular basis, students will demonstrate their developing analysis skills by writing in-class essays.

 - Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
 (CCSS.ELA-Literacy.RI.11-12.1) - Determine two or more central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an objective summary of the text.
 (CCSS.ELA-Literacy.RI.11-12.2) - Analyze a complex set of ideas or sequence of events and explain how specific individuals, ideas or events interact and develop over the course of the text.
-(CCSS.ELA-Literacy.RI.11-12.3)

-- Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze how an author uses and refines the meaning of a key term or terms over the course of a text (e.g., how Madison defines faction in Federalist No. 10).
+(CCSS.ELA-Literacy.RI.11-12.3) - Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze how an author uses and refines the meaning of a key term or terms over the course of a text (e.g., how Madison defines faction in Federalist No. 10).
 (CCSS.ELA-Literacy.RI.11-12.4) - Analyze and evaluate the effectiveness of the structure an author uses in his or her exposition or argument, including whether the structure makes points clear, convincing and engaging.
 (CCSS.ELA-Literacy.RI.11-12.5) - Determine an author's point of view or purpose in a text in which the rhetoric is particularly effective, analyzing how style and content contribute to the power, persuasiveness or beauty of the text.
 (CCSS.ELA-Literacy.RI.11-12.6)